fbpx

 This hiking trip features accommodations chosen for their excellent location, service and comfort in Northern Ireland.
 Expect small, comfortable and characterful lodging in B&Bs, family-run hotels or guesthouses, both in small towns as well as in rural communities.
 Accommodation is a choice of double or twin rooms, which are en-suite with a shower.
 Depending on the day’s itinerary, evening meals will be taken either in your accommodation, in town, or at a different location.

-There is no supplement charged to solo travellers, however, you will be required to share a room with another person of the same sex.
-If you request a double room for single occupancy, a supplement of €300 is applicable.
-Due to the nature of the accommodations we use, single supplements are limited and are allocated on a first-come, first-served basis.
+Solo travellers are not charged a supplement.
+However, you will be required to share a room with another person of the same sex.
+If you request a double room for single occupancy, a supplement charge is applicable.
+Due to the nature of the accommodations we use, single supplements are limited and allocated on a first-come, first-served basis.

 Meals Read More